-Update and/or permanent changes to monitoring plan:
+Update and/or permanent changes to design certified monitoring plan:

 The project developer shall:

-Describe the nature and extent of the non-conformance to the monitoring plan, as per the applied methodology, in a revised PDD and the proposed alternative monitoring approach for the project activity;
+Describe the nature and extent of the non-conformance to the certified monitoring plan, as per the applied methodology, in a revised PDD/PoA/VPA DD and the proposed alternative monitoring approach for the project activity;

-Apply conservative assumptions or discount factors to the calculations in the proposed alternative monitoring to the extent required to ensure that GHG emission reductions or net anthropogenic GHG removals will not be overestimated as a result of the permanent change;
+Apply conservative assumptions or discount factors to the proposed alternative monitoring calculations as necessary to avoid overestimating GHG emission reductions or net anthropogenic GHG removals and SDG Impact resulting from the permanent change;

-Demonstrate that proposed changes are in line with the requirements of the applied methodology, feasible and implementable within the project design - data management and quality assurance and quality control procedures, are sufficient to ensure that GHG emission reductions achieved by/resulting from the project activity can be reported and verified;
+Demonstrate that proposed changes are in line with the requirements of the applied methodology, feasible and implementable within the project design - data management and quality assurance and quality control procedures.
+These procedures are sufficient to ensure GHG emission reductions achieved by or resulting from the project activity can be reported and verified;

-It shall be noted that if the changes to the monitoring plan are not as per the applied methodology, the project developer shall first need to propose a revision to the methodology.
+First propose a revision to the methodology, if proposed changes to the monitoring plan are not in line with the applied methodology.
 The methodology revision shall follow the requirements given in the Impact Quantification Methodology Approval Procedure.

-Changes to the project design: The changes to project design may include following, but not limited to:
+Changes to the project design

+The changes to project design may include following, but not limited to:

-Increase in the capacity specified in the PDD with following conditions:
+Increase in the capacity specified in the design certified PDD with following conditions:

 If the project activity is large-scale; the project may claim emission reductions and/or other certified impacts: